usc-isi-i2/t2wml/README.md

 On Macs and Linux machines, copy `.vscode/settings.linux.json` to `.vscode/settings.json` .
 On Windows, copy `.vscode/settings.windows.json` to `.vscode/settings.json`
 Start Visual Studio Code and open it in the t2wml-root/t2wml directory.

 You can run the backend with F5 (choose the "Backend" launch configuration).
-To run the Frontend, choose Terminal | Run Task | npm: start - frontend .
+To run the Frontend you need to start two tasks: `npm: dev` and `npm: start` .

+If you're making changes to the UI, you can reload the page without starting Electron again, by choose Refresh from the Debug menu.

 ## Usage with GUI
 <span id="usage_with_gui"></span>